MarquezProject/marquez/proposals/2078-optimization-ol-facets.md

 ) f ON f.dataset_uuid = d.uuid")
 ```

-In the above query, the input and output dataset facets for each event are aggregated, then ordered by the event time.
+In the above query, the `inputs` and `outputs` dataset facets for each event are aggregated, then ordered by the event time.
 This proposal outlines how we can optimize query performance for OpenLineage facets that limit access to the `lineage_events` table.

 ## Proposal